David-118/2048-Solver/diary.md

 # Term 2
+## Week 10/ Week 11
+Finailsied report, tidyed up code and collected data to discuss in report.

 ## Week 9
 Wrote section in report about pruning and the dynamic depth, started gathering data including the time each game took (in milliseconds)